hswind4/IAMReX/Docs/IAMReX_documentation/source/Results.rst

 .. math::
     C_D = (24/Re_p)(1+0.15Re_p^{0.687}),

 which is proposed by Schiller :cite:`schiller1933uber` and :math:`Re_p = UD_p/\nu` represents the particle Reynolds number.
-It can be seen from above Fig that the present results under different particle Reynolds numbers are in good agreement with S-N law.
+It can be seen from :numref:`figFPSR_ref` that the present results under different particle Reynolds numbers are in good agreement with S-N law.
 The fact that different levels of grid produce the nearly identical results validated the accuracy of our solver on the adaptive grid.

+Refer to this `link <https://github.com/ruohai0925/IAMReX/blob/development/Tutorials/FlowPastSphere/inputs.3d.flow_past_sphere>`_ for the input file of this case.

 .. _sec:ClusterParticles: